 Charlie will also be returning this summer, and he is aqcuiring his US sailing Level 1 instructor certification.
 He grew up sailing on Spring Lake and has been sailing most of his life.
 Charlie is a Western Michigan Butterfly Champion and was Top Junior Champion at MC Blue Chip.
 He also crewed on the winning E scow at the Michigan Invite held on Lake Charlevoix.
 This summer he will be a lead racing instructor helping our young racers sharpen their skills and expand their racing stratigies.

-Lilly Saunders, another returning instructor, will be attenting the University of Michigan in the fall Majoring in English on her path to law school.
+Lilly Saunders, another returning instructor, will be attending the University of Michigan in the fall Majoring in English on her path to law school.
 She was introduced to sailing at a very young age, crewing for her dad at the weekend regattas.
 This will be her fourth summer instructing.
-She loves working with kids, and primarily instructs the beginning level classes, but this summer Lilly will also be training new racers in our racing skills course.
+She loves working with kids and primarily instructs the beginning level classes, but this summer Lilly will also be training new racers in our racing skills course.
 Lilly has participated in many regattas, placing top 20 in both Butterfly Nationals and Westerns.
-Lilly's passion for sailing, and desire to give back to the community have allowed her to pursue of one of her favorite hobbies, as well as teach it to others.
+Lilly's passion for sailing and desire to give back to the community has allowed her to pursue of one of her favorite hobbies, as well as teach it to others.